The term dog temperament is simply a way of describing a dog's basic personality.

 His prey drive will be low, although he may occasionally enjoy chasing next door's cat!

-He will happily play with his toys and chew bones for hours, which is good because it means he won't feel lonely if he is left alone for a couple of hours.
+He will happily play with his toys and chew bones for hours, which is good because it means he won't feel lonely if left alone for a couple of hours.

 If I were to go looking for another dog, I would definitely base my research on finding a breeder that bred puppies simply on temperament.